jagregory/abrash-black-book/README.md

 Changes are welcome, especially conversion related ones.
 If you spot any issues whilst reading, please submit an issue and I'll correct it.
 Pull Requests are always welcome.

-There's some larger changes that could be made to help perserve the content longer term.
+There's some larger changes that could be made to help preserve the content longer term.
 I'd love to see some of the images converted to a vector representation so we can provide higher-resolution versions, and similarly formulas and maths could be represented in MathML.

 ## Generating your own ebook